dariocravero/epubjs-poc/README.md

-# RCE's POC built on top of epubjs
+# An eBook reader.
+POC built on top of epubjs and React

 ## Install the dependencies